Audit Committee Charter

 - recommend to the Board policies and appropriate restrictions with respect to the Partnership's hiring of employees or former employees of the independent auditors; provided, that, applicable rules and regulations do not permit the chief executive officer, controller, chief financial officer or chief accounting officer or any person serving in an equivalent position for the Partnership to have participated in the Partnership's audit as an employee of the independent auditors during the preceding one-year period;

-- review regularly with the independent auditors any audit problems or difficulties and Management's response, which review may include (a) any accounting adjustments that were noted or proposed by the independent auditors but were "passed" by Management as immaterial or otherwise; (b) any communications between the audit team of the independent auditors and the national office of the independent auditors respecting auditing or accounting issues presented by the engagement; (c) any "management" or "internal control" letter issued, or proposed to be issued, by the independent auditors to the Partnership; and (d) any disagreement within Management regarding accounting or disclosure issues;
+- review and discuss regularly with the independent auditors any audit problems or difficulties and Management's response, which review may include (a) any accounting adjustments that were noted or proposed by the independent auditors but were "passed" by Management as immaterial or otherwise; (b) any communications between the audit team of the independent auditors and the national office of the independent auditors respecting auditing or accounting issues presented by the engagement; (c) any "management" or "internal control" letter issued, or proposed to be issued, by the independent auditors to the Partnership; and (d) any significant disagreement within Management regarding accounting or disclosure issues;

 - obtain from the independent auditors assurance that the audit was conducted in a manner consistent with Section 10A of the Exchange Act, which sets forth certain procedures to be followed in any audit of financial statements required under the Securities Exchange Act of 1934;